XTheocharis/narproxy/README.md

 ## Requirements

 *   Python 3.x
-*   Scapy, asyncio, ipaddress libraries
+*   Scapy, asyncio, and ipaddress
 *   FreeBSD 13.x compatible OS

 ## Installation

 1. Clone the repository or download `narproxy.py`.
-2. Install dependencies with `pip install scapy asyncio ipaddress`.
+2. Install scapy with `pip install scapy`.
-3. Verify correct paths for `wg` and `route` commands on FreeBSD-based systems.
+3. Verify correct paths for `wg` and `route` commands.
 Modify the script if necessary.
-4. Grant root privileges to the script for network interface and routing interaction.
+4. Run the script with sufficient permissions for network interface and routing interaction.

 ## Usage